pgfox/airflow_deploy/ubuntu_con/README.md

 - Change the password immediately for anything beyond local testing (`passwd`).
 - Adjust the exposed port in `docker-compose.yaml` if `2222` conflicts with another service.
+- Includes the `psql` client (`postgresql-client`) so you can reach the shared Postgres instance directly.
 - Extend the `Dockerfile` with additional packages or SSH keys as needed.